andyyates/meowzok/README.md

 About Meowzok
 ==========

-Meowzok is a game that may help you learn to play piano & read music
+Meowzok is a game that may help you learn to play piano & read music.

-* Meowzok reads midi files using mido library
-* Meowzok displays sheet music engraved by Lilypond program
-* Meowzok checks what keys you hit on your midi keyboard
-* Meowzok gives you a score and keeps track of your hi-scores
-* Meowzok is licensed the GPL v3 under
+I've tried to learn to sight read before but found I'd just learn the tune and then stop looking at the dots.
+This program creates games from the midi files randomly making sheet music using all the right notes but in the wrong order

+The engraving is done by Lilypond and so it looks like real actual sheet music.
+I've used other programs that just display 5 lines and some dots floating about but I wanted a program that displays all the clefs/accidentals/beams etc

 Requirements
 ------------

 * Python 3.6
 * pygame
-* python-rtmidi
+* python-rtmidi  (needs asound.h and jack.h)
 * mido
 * lilypond

-* a midi keyboard
+on ubuntu/debian

-python-rtmidi needs libasound2-dev and libjack
+    sudo apt-get install lilypond libasound2-dev libjack python3-pip

+    sudo pip3 install pygame python-rtmidi mido

+* you will also need a physical 88 key midi keyboard - smaller keyboards and a virtual keyboard are on the todo list

 Running
 -------